 Right tools for the job:

 Headless solutions allow brands to couple the right tools for the right job.
 You are not bound to the out-of-the-box features that come with a traditional commerce setup.
-You can choose the best headless content management system that fits your needs, like Storyblok.
+You can choose the best headless content management system (CMS) that fits your needs, like Storyblok.
 Or couple Algolia to your headless set-up for the optimal search experience.

 With the traditional eCommerce model, keeping pace with emerging touchpoints and experiences isn’t easy.
 When you couple a headless content management system you can publish your content anywhere and everywhere.
 For an eCommerce business that means you can showcase your products, product videos, or blog posts on any emerging channel.
 So get ready to sell through voice devices like Alexa, progressive web apps, and perhaps in the future through smart refrigerators.